tytydraco/yessleep/out/My_university_has_an_abandoned_building_thats_scrubbed_from_the_map.md

 I want to be clear: this is rumor.
 This is what people say.
 I have not spoken to anyone who was personally held there, or who will admit to it.
 But I've now heard this specific detail, the two-week minimum, the form letter, the deliberate vagueness, from three different people on three separate occasions.
 They don't know each other.
 They used almost identical language.

 The rest of the story, the part that gets whispered, the part where things get dark, I'm going to tell you plainly, and I'm going to tell you again that I don't know if it's true.

 In 2020, when COVID hit and the university emptied out, something happened in Triad.
 Accounts vary on the specifics.
 Some say a resident who had been held there for far longer than two weeks finally broke under the isolation.
 Some say what happened was violent.
-Some say two people, a young man and a young woman, didn't make it out.
+Some say two other students in containment, a young man and a young woman, didn't make it out.
 Killed by the rogue resident.
 Their names are not something I'm going to write here.
 Not because I don't believe the people who've told me, but because if any part of this is true, they deserve more than a Reddit post.

 After that, the story goes, the building was fully shut down.
 Staff gone.
 Project ended.
 And whatever records connected students to Triad were quietly dealt with.